ThinkPad P series: P17 Gen 1

-Sixth generation
+2021 - Sixth generation

-P1 Gen4

-The OLED screen option was removed.

-P14s Gen2
+P14s Gen 2 (Intel or AMD)

-The second generation P14s is just an iterative update of the previous model with new AMD Ryzen 5xxx series and Intel 11th gen CPUs.
+The second generation P14s is just an iterative update of the previous model with new AMD Ryzen PRO 5xxx series and Intel 11th gen CPUs.
 The main difference between the Intel and AMD version is the Thunderbolt with USB 3.1 Gen 1 capabilities of the USB-C ports, which (including the USB-A) are USB 3.2 Gen 2 (no TB) on the AMD model, but also support DisplayPort alternate mode.
 The AMD and Intel model now also offer the same display panel options, while the aluminium case option is still exclusive to the Intel variant.